daisydaisyyy/l-system-generator/README.md

 # web_l-system
 A web application for procedurally generating and visualizing plant growth using L‑Systems.

 1. l-system genome generation
 a l-system is defined by:
 - axiom (initial string)
 - production rules (mappings that rewrite each symbol)
 - depth
+- angle

 2. graphic renderer
+The user can customize the scale (zoom), line width, and starting rotation, and can pause the animation or disable it entirely.

+Symbols:
 The user can choose custom movement commands to assign to other variables.
 Variables must be one-character long and can be any character that is not a special command (as defined below), regex: /[^\[\]+\-=;]/